krionbsd/pdns_hidden_primary/README.md

-Login into your jail `iocage console $jail_name` and install PowerDNS auth which you built on poudriere central pkg server with `pkg install pdns`.
+Login into your jail `iocage console $jail_name` and install PowerDNS auth which you built on poudriere central pkg server with `pkg install powerdns`.
 Your configuration directory is located in `/usr/local/etc/pdns/`

 PowerDNS auth configuration is really easy and straightforward, if